luni/compress-tool/README.md

 or zip file without extracting it to disk.
 Each digest is streamed to stdout for live progress and also written to `ARCHIVE.sha256`, which is sorted by path before being saved; override the destination with `--output FILE`.
 Add `--quiet` to suppress the progress logs if desired.
+Existing manifests are skipped unless `--overwrite` is supplied, and empty archives do not leave behind an empty output file.
 The script automatically picks the available `7z`/`7zr` binary and uses parallel decompressors (`pigz`, `pbzip2`, `pixz`, `pzstd`) to handle compressed tarballs efficiently.